Skip to content

 Dubai gives a lot of financial support to healthcare and house helper services.
 Full or partial rehabilitative and medical care expenses are subsidized by the government.
 Several of the locals also have at least one housemaid.
 Several millions of euro every year goes to the workforce fund.
 Most house helpers are of Southeast Asian descent.

-As for transportation services, Dubai boasts of having several of the world’s best.
+As for transportation services, Dubai boasts of having several of the world’s best services.
 Dubai International Airport serves almost 30 million passengers each year.
-A lot of funding is allocated to the construction of the new Dubai World Central International Airport and the Dubai Metro which caters to downtown travelers and tourists.
+A lot of funding is allocated to the construction of the new Dubai World Central International Airport and the Dubai Metro that caters to downtown travelers and tourists.

 Dubai also cares a lot about the education of its citizens.
 There are 88 public schools and 132 private schools in the area.
 Some of these are affiliated with major Western universities like Harvard providing further educational opportunities and post-graduate studies for scholars.
 Around 10% of the population holds degrees.
 Expatriates usually send their children back to the UK for university.